PRTG Manual: Failover Cluster Configuration

 Consider the following notes about clusters.

-- You need two target systems that run any Windows version (Windows 7 or later).
+- You need two target systems that run any Windows version (as of Windows 7).
 The target systems can be physical machines or virtual machines (VM).
 For more information, see section System Requirements.

 - The machines must be up and running.